VEuPathDB/StaticContent/content/common/wgcna_learn_tab.md

         </details>
         <details>
             <p><summary>Download</summary>
-            The <b>Download</b> tab allows you to download the data that is represented in the study explorer and work with it on your own. <p>
+            The <b>Download</b> tab allows you to download the data that is represented in the study explorer and work with it on your own. </p>
         </details>
     </div>
 </div>